-Biodegradable/CompostableAsk a Question
+Biodegradable/CompostableAsk a Question Ask a Question

 How can you tell if an item of food packaging is biodegradable or compostable?
 The only sure fire way is to ask the manufacturer for a third party certification document.
 That is really the only way you can be sure.
 This certification should not be one generated by the company itself.
-It should be from an accredited third part such as the Biodegradable Products Institute (BPI).
+It should be from an accredited third party laboratory.
 Also be sure to read the certification closely.
 Some companies hope to fool consumers by providing certificates for certain ingredients of their packaging and not the package as a whole.
 Lastly, be sure to read the fine print.
 Some companies make biodegradable claims, but in very fine print, note that only under certain environmental conditions will any biodegradation occur and it could take as long as 5 years for this to occur.
 While 5 years is certainly better than 5,000 years, these companies should not be confusing the public by say it is biodegradable.
 The Federal Trade Commission states that to list items as biodegradable, the item must break down in a reasonably short period of time after customary disposal.
 The American Chemistry Council performed a study and determined that most consumers feel the time frame for biodegradation should be 1 year or less to make those claims.
 The take away here is to do the research to fully understand what is exactly going to happen to the product upon disposal.

 We often get asked if compostable products will biodegrade in a landfill.
 The answer is, not within the time frame most people think of when they consider biodegradable items.
 In fact, very little biodegradation occurs in most modern landfills.
 The reason for that is, they are built to keep air and moisture out.
 These are two factors for biodegradation to occur.
 To quote Dr. William Rathje’s book entitled Rubbish, he sites that "The truth is, however, that the dynamics of a modern landfill are very nearly the opposite of what most people think…Well designed and managed landfills seem to be far more apt to preserve their contents for posterity than transform them into humus or mulch.
 They are not vast composters: rather they are vast mummifiers."